-The bill would require the Department to create and administer a student mental health apprenticeship retention and training internship grant program to provide grants to designated recipients, field supervisors, field instructors, and supervisors.
-The Department would have to administer grant funding through the grant program to designated recipients through agreements.
-The agreements would have to meet the following criteria:
+The bill requires the Department to create and administer a student mental health apprenticeship retention and training internship grant program to provide grants to designated recipients, field supervisors, field instructors, and supervisors.
+The Department must administer grant funding through the grant program to designated recipients through agreements.
+The agreements must meet the following criteria:

-- -- Include a requirement that the designated recipient who received the funding through the grant program would have to work at a public school for at least three school years but not more than five school years as of the date of the agreement. - -- The Department would have to administer grant funding in an amount per eligible designated recipient that was equal to \$25 per hour for each hour spent in an intern capacity for up to 20 hours per week of an internship in a public school that occurred over a 30-week period in a school year or a lump sum amount equal to \$15,000 for up to 20 hours per week of an internship in a public school that occurred over a 30-week period in a school year.
+- -- Include a requirement that the designated recipient who receives the funding through the grant program must work at a public school for at least three school years as of the date of the agreement. - -- The Department must administer grant funding in an amount per eligible designated recipient that is equal to \$25 per hour for each hour spent in an intern capacity for up to 20 hours per week of an internship in a public school that occurs over a 30-week period in a school year or a lump sum amount equal to \$15,000 for up to 20 hours per week of an internship in a public school that occurs over a 30-week period in a school year.

-The lump sum amount would have to be paid at the end of the 30-week period.
-"Eligible designated recipient" would mean a designated recipient to whom both of the following applied:
+The lump sum amount must be paid at the end of the 30-week period.
+"Eligible designated recipient" means a designated recipient to whom both of the following apply: